$\mathcal{N}=1$ Super Topological Recursion: Proofs

 \subsubsection{Abstract Super Loop Equations}

-The final task towards the proof of Proposition~\ref{prop:NS} is to transform the super loop equations of supereigenvalue models evaluated on the above local super spectral curve into the form of the abstract super loop equations.
-Again we only discuss the cases with $u=1$ and the cases with $u=-1$ immediately follow.
+The final task towards the proof of Proposition~\ref{prop:NS} is to transform the super loop equations of supereigenvalue models evaluated on the above local super spectral curve into the abstract super loop equations on the local supoer spectral curve.
+Again we only discuss the case with $u=1$ and the case with $u=-1$ immediately follow.
 By construction, we know that $\omega_{0,1|0},\omega_{0,2|0}, \omega_{0,0|2}$ satisfy the linear abstract super loop equations

 For $2g+n+2m\geq3$, we define

 The $2^{g-1}$ is inserted for convention, but this is indeed related to \eqref{dictionary} -- one can think of $\kappa=1/N$.
 We would like to rewrite the $\xi_k$-coupling independent terms on the right hand sides of \eqref{NSBB} and \eqref{NSFB} with respect to $\omega_{g,n|2m}$.
 In order to do so, let us give a list of what we have to do: \begin{enumerate} \item multiply to \eqref{NSBB}